A Survey of Protocol Fuzzing: Executor

 \subsubsection{Execution Cost Reduction}

 Another direction to improve fuzzing efficiency is to optimize the intermediate execution steps in each iteration.
-Below we present the progress of existing works toward this direction, which mainly focus on three sub-procedures: \textbf{input feeding} (\ding{173} in Fig. \ref{fig-executor}) and \textbf{execution reset} (\ding{175} in Fig. \ref{fig-executor}), specifically.
+In the following, we present the progress of existing work towards this direction, which mainly focuses on two subprocedures: \textbf{ input feeding} (\ding{173} in Fig. \ref{fig-executor}) and \textbf{execution reset} (\ding{175} in Fig. \ref{fig-executor}), specifically.

 \textbf{Input Feeding.} Input feeding mechanism acts as a pipeline between the input generator and the PUT to pass the testcase to the PUT for parsing and execution.
-According to the Inter-Process Communication (IPC) mechanisms that the communication between Fuzzer and PUT rely on, the existing approaches can be roughly divided into four categories, namely \textit{OTA-based}, \textit{socket-based}, \textit{shared-memory-based}, and \textit{file-based} approaches. \textit{OTA-} and \textit{socket-based} approaches are mostly used when the fuzzer and PUT cannot be deployed on the same physical device.
-The latter two approaches can be used to speed up input feeding when PUT and the fuzzer can be deployed on the same device.
+According to the Inter-Process Communication (IPC) mechanisms that the communication between Fuzzer and PUT relies on, existing approaches can be roughly divided into four categories, namely \textit{OTA-based}, \textit{socket-based}, \textit{shared-memory-based}, and \textit{file-based} approaches. \textit{OTA-} and \textit{socket-based} approaches are mostly used when the fuzzer and PUT cannot be deployed on the same physical device.
+The latter two approaches can be used to speed up input feeding when the PUT and the fuzzer can be deployed on the same device.